WontonNice/frontend/public/exams/readingpassages/OfficialSHSATReadings/Excerpt-from-Impressions-of-an-Indian-Childhood.md

       - "B. conveying the importance of following the steps of the beading process in a precise order to work most efficiently."
       - "C. emphasizing the time required to fully prepare for and execute the many large and small tasks in the activity of beading."
       - "D. detailing each step in preparation for beading in order to highlight the author’s enthusiasm for the work."
-    answerIndex: 1
+    answerIndex: 3
     explanationMarkdown: ""

   - id: q4
     type: single_select
     skillType: function
-    stemMarkdown: "detailing each step in preparation for beading in order to highlight the author’s enthusiasm for the work."
+    stemMarkdown: "The details in paragraph 3 convey a central idea of the excerpt by suggesting that"
     choices:
       - "A. the author was interested in the work because she knew her mother was making something for her."
       - "B. the author had difficulty learning through observation but wanted to help her mother."
       - "C. the author was determined to behave according to her mother’s standards and sought her approval."
       - "D. the author had great admiration for her mother’s precision and mastery of her craft."
-    answerIndex: 1
+    answerIndex: 3
     explanationMarkdown: ""

   - id: q5